aslze/minirender/samples/README.md

 render -console! -t 10 scene.obj
 ```

+Older consoles (e.g. Gnome on Ubuntu 14) do not support 24 bit RGB colors, but they can use a palette of 256 colors.
+Add the option `-oldconsole` together with `-console` to make the rendering use this palette (worse quality).
+Console rendering has been tested on Ubuntu 10 (256 colors), Ubuntu 18, Windows Terminal and Windows 10 console (cmd).

 Render 50 frames, rotating 30 deg/s, and save them as PPM files.

 ```
 render -save! -rz 30 -n 50 scene.obj
 ```

-There is a sample file in the latest release ("sample_model.zip").
+There is a sample file in the assets of release 0.1.3 you can use ("sample_model.zip").